 Couple of final things to consider:

 - Be yourself and take a normal tone when posting online!
-No one likes to read pompous blog post or responds well on traditional print style call to actions.
+No one likes to read a pompous blog post or responds well to traditional print style call to actions.

 - Be sure you know your digital tools before you start covering the event!
 Learning as you go can cost you a lot.